-Hai-Young joined the Company in October 2013 and was appointed as Company Secretary on 28 May 2014.
-Hai-Young has worked at an ASX listed oil and gas explorer and in private practice as a corporate lawyer in the areas of mergers & acquisitions, equity capital markets and corporate governance.
+Hai-Young was appointed as Company Secretary on 28 May 2014.
+Hai-Young has worked at an ASX listed oil and gas explorer and in private practice as a corporate lawyer in the areas of mergers and acquisitions, equity capital markets and corporate governance.